Frequently Asked Questions

 What is the Plan for?

-It is to provide a payout to meet or contribute to the funeral and related expenses of each of your Nominees (people who are covered).
+It is to provide a payout to meet or contribute to the funeral and related expenses of each of your Named Person (people who are covered).

 Can I take money out if I am short of money?

 No. That is not how the Plan works.
 It is not a savings plan.
 There is no money “in your plan”.
-Rather, in return for the payments made to us we promise to make a payout, in accordance with the rules of the Plan, following the passing of each of your Nominees.
-That payout is only to pay funeral and incidental expenses of the deceased Nominee and is not to be used for any other purpose.
+Rather, in return for the payments made to us we promise to make a payout, in accordance with the rules of the Plan, following the passing of each of your Named Person.
+That payout is only to pay funeral and incidental expenses of the deceased Named Person and is not to be used for any other purpose.

 Can I use money for another person’s funeral expenses?

-No. It is only for the funeral and incidental expenses of the Nominees listed on your Plan.
+No. It is only for the funeral and incidental expenses of the Named Persons listed on your Plan.

 What exactly does the Plan cover?